Egon Krenz: Trial and imprisonment

 In 1997, Krenz was sentenced to six-and-a-half years' imprisonment for Cold War crimes, specifically manslaughter of four Germans attempting to escape East Germany over the Berlin Wall.
 He was also charged with electoral fraud, along with other criminal offences.

 He appealed, arguing that the legal framework of the newly reunited German state did not apply to events that had taken place in the former East Germany.
 Krenz also argued that the prosecution of former East German officials was a breach of a personal agreement given by West German Chancellor Helmut Kohl to Soviet President Mikhail Gorbachev during their talks, which led to German reunification.
 However, the verdict was upheld in 1999.
 Krenz reportedly described his conviction as "victor's justice" and "cold war in court", saying, "The victorious power is avenging itself on the representatives of the defeated power" (Die siegreiche Macht rächt sich an den Vertretern der besiegten Macht).

 Krenz began serving his sentence in Hakenfelde Prison shortly thereafter, working in the prison laundry.
 He was later transferred to Plötzensee Prison, a prison with stricter rules, where he worked in the prison laundry and as an inmate orderly.
 Krenz's application to the European Court of Human Rights on alleged misuse of East German criminal laws reached the Grand Chamber, but was rejected in 2001.

 He was released from prison in December 2003 after serving nearly four years of his sentence, and quietly retired with his wife Erika (1939–2017) to Dierhagen in Mecklenburg-Vorpommern.
 He remained on parole until the end of his sentence in 2006.

-Life after prison
+Later life

-Krenz currently lives in Mecklenburg-Vorpommern in a town on the Baltic Sea coast.
+Krenz currently lives in Dierhagen, a town on the Baltic Sea coast in Mecklenburg-Vorpommern.

 Unlike other high-ranking former members of the SED, such as Günter Schabowski and Günther Kleiber, Krenz still defends the former East Germany and maintains he has not changed his political views.

 Krenz is fluent in Russian and has praised Russian president Vladimir Putin, saying "After weak presidents like Gorbachev and Yeltsin, it is a great fortune for Russia that it has Putin", while believing that the Cold War never ended.
 He is a Russophile and has implied that he is a popular emblem of Ostalgie.
+During the Russian invasion of Ukraine, he has expressed his support for peace negotiations and his opposition to Germany and other Western countries sending weapons to Ukraine.
+Furthermore, he has called for an end to all sanctions against Russia.
+He has also praised China, saying "absolute poverty has been eliminated" there.

+Krenz gave a speech in October 2024 to commemorate the 75th anniversary of the founding of the German Democratic Republic, in which he defended the GDR and its legacy, saying, "Despite everything, the GDR proved in the center of Europe that life without capitalists was possible even in highly industrialized Germany."